Programmes

 Our programmes strive for excellence and always aim to be accountable in what we do.

-For over two decades, GAIN programs have achieved local impact and inspired policy initiatives.
+For over two decades, GAIN programmes have achieved local impact and inspired policy initiatives.
 Our programmatic activity directly benefits over one billion people around the world and forms the basis for the policy changes we advocate with partners.
-The focus of our programmes is to transform food systems so that they deliver sustainable, healthier diets for all – particularly for those most at risk of malnutrition and vulnerability We respond holistically to the needs and opportunities of different communities with a strong commitment to equity.
+The focus of our programmes is to transform food systems so that they deliver sustainable, healthier diets for all – particularly for those most at risk of malnutrition and vulnerability.
+We respond holistically to the needs and opportunities of different communities with a strong commitment to equity.
 We work in partnerships at local, national, regional and global levels — we trust, empower, and believe in others.
 To solve malnutrition and improve diets requires engaging with and building alliances between governments, civil society, producers, academia, and the private sector.

 We strive for excellence and always aim to be transparent and accountable in what we do.
+We also have a number of cross-cutting themes, these are co-benefits of work that we do with the primary aim of improving nutrition and healthier diets for all.

 GAIN’s Programmes have three goals